Beyond Black-Box Interventions: Latent Probing for Faithful Retrieval-Augmented Generation: Related Work

-Decoding-based approaches tackle faithfulness by modifying the generation process itself.
-Contrastive Decoding \citep{coiecd} and Context-Aware Decoding (CAD) \citep{cad} explicitly re-weight token probabilities during beam search to favor outputs aligned with retrieved context.
-Similarly, likelihood re-ranking techniques \citep{zhang2024retrievalqa} compare candidate responses against retrieved evidence to penalize hallucinations.
+Decoding-based approaches tackle faithfulness by modifying the generation process itself~\citep{wang2025adacad, khandelwal2025cocoa}.
+Contrastive Decoding~\citep{coiecd} and Context-Aware Decoding (CAD)~\citep{cad} explicitly re-weight token probabilities during beam search to favor outputs aligned with retrieved context.
+Similarly, likelihood re-ranking techniques~\citep{zhang2024retrievalqa} compare candidate responses against retrieved evidence to penalize hallucinations.
 These approaches maintain the flexibility of generation while reducing unfaithful responses.

-Reinforcement learning (RL) has also been extensively applied to enhance contextual faithfulness.
-CANOE \citep{si2025teaching} integrates reward models that explicitly score the grounding of responses in retrieved passages.
-Context-DPO \citep{bi2024context} extends direct preference optimization to context-aware settings, allowing LLMs to directly learn from pairwise comparisons of faithful versus unfaithful outputs.
+Reinforcement learning (RL) has also been extensively applied to enhance contextual faithfulness~\citep{huang2025improving, li2025generate, duong2025scope, bai2025understanding, huangyw2025dynamic}.
+CANOE~\citep{si2025teaching} integrates reward models that explicitly score the grounding of responses in retrieved passages.
+Context-DPO~\citep{bi2024context} extends direct preference optimization to context-aware settings, allowing LLMs to directly learn from pairwise comparisons of faithful versus unfaithful outputs.
 Such RL-based frameworks emphasize end-to-end optimization, reducing reliance on handcrafted prompts or decoding heuristics.

-Beyond methodological innovations, recent surveys \citep{zhou2023context, ji2023survey} highlight persistent challenges in faithfulness evaluation.
-Automatic metrics such as factual consistency \citep{thorne2018fever} or entailment-based scores \citep{falke2019ranking, guo2023evaluating} provide useful proxies but often fail to capture nuanced inconsistencies or omissions.
+Beyond methodological innovations, recent surveys~\citep{zhou2023context, ji2023survey, xiang2026agentic} highlight persistent challenges in faithfulness evaluation.
+Automatic metrics such as factual consistency~\citep{thorne2018fever} or entailment-based scores~\citep{falke2019ranking, guo2023evaluating} provide useful proxies but often fail to capture nuanced inconsistencies or omissions.
 Consequently, many works advocate for human-in-the-loop evaluation frameworks to assess contextual grounding at scale.

-\paragraph{Knowledge Conflict} Knowledge conflict arises when the retrieved evidence contradicts either the model’s internal parametric memory or other retrieved documents, creating ambiguity in determining which knowledge to trust.
-This problem is particularly acute in dynamic knowledge environments, where information evolves over time or when sources exhibit bias or factual inconsistency.
+\paragraph{Knowledge Conflict} Knowledge conflict arises when the retrieved evidence contradicts either the model’s internal memory or other retrieved documents, creating ambiguity in determining which to trust~\citep{jin2024tug}.
+This problem is particularly acute in dynamic knowledge environments, where information evolves over time or when sources exhibit factual inconsistency~\citep{manakul2023self}.